yvelikova/axway-open-docs/content/en/docs/apigtw_ref/cassandra_settings.md

 Select the consistency level for Cassandra write operations from the list.
 Defaults to `ONE`.

 For more details on Cassandra consistency levels, see the [Consistency level documentation](http://docs.datastax.com/en/archived/cassandra/2.2/cassandra/dml/dmlConfigConsistency.html).

-### Further information

-For more details on throttling and rate limiting, see the following:

-* Configure rate limiting in the API Gateway Policy Developer Guide.
-* Throttling in the API Gateway Policy Developer Filter Reference.